 In the First Quarto edition of Lear (printed in 1608), Edgar (not Albany) delivers the final lines and Lear dies believing that Cordelia is alive.
 Here's what goes down in this version:

 With Lear dead, the kingdom needs a ruler.
-Albany suggests that Kent and Edgar share the throne with him.
+Albany suggests that Kent and Edgar share the throne and help England to heal.